Skip to main content

 • How will your background, identity, or experiences help to nurture a diverse, inclusive environment at Endicott College?

 As you reflect on these questions, consider not just what is most important to you, but what might be the most unique or memorable, as well as what you’re able to capture in an essay.
-You also might consider how the overlap of several identities or experiences might create a powerful picture of who you are.
+You also might consider how several of your identities or experiences might overlap to create a powerful picture of who you are.
 Perhaps your identity as a New Yorker is particularly important to you, and being queer doesn’t seem like that big of a deal.
 Being a queer New Yorker visiting your cousins in Appalachia, however, could provide an especially effective glimpse of who you are and how you carry your identities in the world.

 Let’s consider an example of a strong response to this prompt.